kartheek2003/fake-news-analysis-/README.md

-# stock-market-predict
+# fake news analysis
-stock market prediction using python and some neural networks
+fake news analysis using python and some neural networks